 Once a cloud profile is configured in TeamCity with one or several images, TeamCity does a test start for all the new images to learn about the agents configured on them.

 For each queued build, TeamCity first tries to start it on one of the regular, non-cloud agents.
 If there are no usual agents available, TeamCity finds a matching cloud image with a compatible agent and starts a new instance for the image.
-TeamCity ensures that cloud profile number of running instances limit is not exceeded.
+TeamCity ensures that the running instances limit configured in the cloud profile is not exceeded.

 Once an agent is connected from a cloud instance started by TeamCity, it is automatically authorized (provided there are available agent licenses).
 After that the agent is processed as a regular agent.